laurens-b/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 4.2.1 =
+* Fixed default country for contact forms used during online booking

 = 4.2.0 =
 * Add localised country list (in contact forms) when the WordPress language is set to Swedish